Attempts on to destroy Constitution says Priyanka Gandhi

 Gandhi said she was told by people in Varanasi that Modi did not spend even five minutes with anyone there in the last five years.

 "He went to America and hugged there, went to China and hugged there, too.
 He went and hugged in Russia and Africa.
 He went to Japan and played the drum.
-In Pakistan, he had biriyani.
+In Pakistan, he had biriyani."

 Amethi was my father's 'karmabhoomi', it is sacred land for us: Priyanka Gandhi